santi1s/Big-Data/Big-Data/Case-Management/Root-Cause-%7C-RCA-Case-Management-Closure.md

-Its important we are selecting the right root cause when closing a case below is a guideline and examples
+Its important we are selecting the right root cause ( 'Agent Identified Root Cause)  when closing a case below is a guideline and examples when closing a case / collab guideline / how to [here](/Big-Data/Case-Management/How-to-Close-a-Case-or-Collab)

+for more details please review the following guidelines and examples.

 **Guideline**
 INSERT HERE